Hidden Valley Middle School

 Gang-related activity or the promotion of gang-related behavior at school, or at school-related activities, is not allowed.
 The administration works with the school resource officer to determine what constitutes gang activity.

 HVMS implements a standards-referenced grading model.
 80% of a student’s grade will be based on assessments that demonstrate proficiency of state standards and objectives.
 The remaining 20% will be based on assignments/practice that are given to prepare him or her for these assessments.
 Student assessments will be scored on a 4, 3, 2, 1 point system.
+If a student does not demonstrate independent understanding of concepts on assessments, they may receive a 0 for their grade.
 An untaken assessment may be given a score of 0.
 This grade will change once the student takes the assessment and demonstrates learning.